Automattic/jetpack/projects/plugins/jetpack/readme.txt

 **Improved compatibility**

 * Form Block: avoid display issues when submitting a form within an AMP view.
+* Instant Search: improve support for older browsers such as Internet Explorer 11.
 * Secure Sign On: support custom login page plugins such as WPS Hide Login.
 * Tiled Gallery Block: add additional CSS classes to improve compatibility with the Core Gallery block.